Corporate Governance and Compliance

 APIL takes complaints seriously and has procedures in place to properly consider and deal with any complaints received from Investors.
-If you have a complaint or query in relation to the administration or management of a syndicate please contact APIL’s compliance manager at email@example.com or write to APIL, PO Box 472, Subiaco, WA 6904.
-The compliance manager will ensure your complaint is acknowledged in writing upon receipt, investigate it and decide in a timely manner what action needs to be taken.
+Investors, including Indirect Investors have access to the dispute resolution process.
+If you have a complaint or query in relation to the administration or management of a syndicate or trust please contact APIL’s Compliance Manager on +61 8 9380 3222 or email email@example.com or write to APIL, PO Box Z5192, St Georges Tce, Perth, WA 6831.

-If you are dissatisfied with our response you may raise the matter with the ASIC approved Independent Financial Ombudsman Service of which APIL is a member.
-Its contact details are:
+If you are dissatisfied with our response you may raise the matter with the following ASIC approved entity of which APIL is a member: